focus-editor/focus/LOG.md

     + Use a thread to search to avoid blocking
     + Show a "searching..." label to indicate that searching is in progress
     + When reached the top of search results, select input again
+    + Support Page Down/Up as an alternative to Ctrl+arrows
     - On Ctrl+B don't switch the active part, just toggle
     - Try using a normal pool instead of flat pool and check if memory behaviour is still bad
     - [bug] When buffer changes and search results don't, it may find wrong results: